evernym/devlab/README.md

                       well as devlab files AND potentially files you're working on.
 BE CAREFUL IF YOU HAVE MANUAL CHANGES PATHS DEFINED IN in 'paths.reset_full'!!
 ```

+This action can also take some special "targets".
+Currently there is just `devlab` which will reset the files defined in the DevlabConfig file under `paths.reset_paths`.
+See also: [Paths Config Structure](#paths-config-structure)

+In the future there may be other targets, like `docker` etc...

+NOTE: A standard `devlab reset` only selects components and no additional targets like `devlab`.
+However if you forcefully put a '*' in it will successfully match against any target.
+So `devlab reset '*'` will get all components as well as the `devlab` target.

 Example:
 `devlab reset -r vault`